Alabama Southern Railroad: History

 The railroad began operating on November 20, 2005 on lines leased from the Kansas City Southern Railway.

 The line was originally constructed by the Mobile & Ohio Railroad which was purchased through a foreclosure sale by the Gulf, Mobile & Ohio Railroad (GM&O) on August 1, 1940.
 The GM&O merged with the Illinois Central on August 10, 1972, resulting in the Illinois Central Gulf Railroad.
 On March 31, 1986, MidSouth Rail purchased 373 mi of track, which included this line, from the Illinois Central Gulf.
-On January 1, 1994, the Kansas City Southern bought out Midsouth Rail.
+On January 1, 1994, the Kansas City Southern Railway bought out Midsouth Rail.

 Lines

 The Alabama Southern's line is composed of three Kansas City Southern branch lines totaling 85.6 mi: